Lyaavi-Kowdhi Collective

 The artisans also tell a story about the historical and cultural context of their creation through different motifs and rituals.
 We at Buda Folklore documented the quilting tradition of Uttar Kannada as a part of our research and documentation.
 To gift a quilt, sewn with old clothes of the family, for the daughter who gets married, often carries fond memories of the maternal home.

-The rural women of Uttara Kannada region are the collective contributors and partners with Buda Folklore in reviving this age-old traditional art of quilting.
+The rural women of Uttara Kannada region are the collective contributors with BuDa Folklore in reviving this age-old traditional art of quilting.

-BuDa folklore is not only reviving and providing livelihood to the rural women of this region, it is also building a learning community among the urban people and bringing awareness of this traditional hand-stitching techniques for the urban participants through workshops.
+BuDa folklore is also building a learning community among the urban people and bringing awareness of this traditional hand-stitching techniques for the urban participants through workshops.

 Through this reviving process, BuDa gave life to a platform for many Kowdhi artisans of the village.
-These quilts are sold at our center as well as our online BuDa Shop, at exhibitions and during workshops.
+These quilts are sold at exhibitions and during workshops.

 Goal